Position Light Signals on Long Island

 In the Chart below, the Position Signal is on the Left and the same aspect shown as a Dwarf Signal is to the Right of the position signal.

-Proceed: Manual Block Clear
+Proceed: Manual Block Clear (MBS only)

 Proceed approaching next signal at medium speed.
 Note: Trains may proceed approaching next signal at not exceeding 45 miles per hour at signals displaying a yellow triangle outlined in black